3adnanK/pytutorials/content/post/Variables-and-IO.md

 slug: "variables-and-IO"
 ---

-In this tutorial you will learn:
+In this tutorial you will learn:<br/>
 1. What is a variable
 2. How to make variables in python
 3. How to use print to display variables